poppy-project/poppy-docs/en/assembly-guides/ergo-jr/motor-configuration.md

 **Note:** Although it is possible to connect the Ethernet cable directly from the robot to your computer, this method requires additional network configuration with [Zeroconf](../../installation/install-zeroconf.md) so we do not recommend it

-Your robot boots up... check that the green LED **ACT** of the Raspberry Pi flickers during about 30 seconds.
+Your robot boots up... check that the green LED **ACT** of the Raspberry Pi flickers during about 45 seconds.
 If it doesn't, then your SD card might be missing or faulty.

 From your computer, you can now open a web browser (Mozilla Firefox, Chrome, Edge, ...) and load the following URL in the address bar: [http://poppy.local](http://poppy.local).

 The robot's first page should load.
 If it does not and shows an error like below, check that you did not miss the **http://** prefix, and check that [Bonjour](../../installation/install-zeroconf.md) is installed if you are running Windows.
+With GNU/Linux, it might be necessary to enable the "local link only" mode in your Ethernet settings.
 Otherwise your network might be misconfigured: try with another router or try a direct connection of the robot to your computer.

 ![Page doesn't exist](img/IHM/webpage_not_available.jpg)